thomasdavis/lordajax.com/posts/omega.md

 Omega: Yes
 ```

+With more work (persistent query database) I believe this could actually work quite nicely.

 ###### DEFAULT_CONVERSATION

 We are going to insert dynamic transcripts from Clubhouse eventually, but it's really good to always include a default/original bot that gives the persona an idea of how it is suppose to talk e.g. long, articulate and factual